Homotopy Theory for Ordered Simplicial Complexes: From Simplicial Sets to Ordered Simplicial Complexes

 Now we use the previous construction to define a left adjoint to $U$. \begin{definition} The functor $F\colon \sSetBC \rightarrow \Osc$ sends a simplicial set $X \in \sSetBC$ to the ordered simplicial complex with vertices the set $X_0/\sim_0$, and a (simplex) subset $K$ for each nondegenerate simplex of $X$ whose vertices all have distinct image in $X_0/\sim_0$.
 Each subset $T \in K$ is given the canonical order relation of the corresponding simplex in $X$, and these are extended to the order relation $\mathcal{R}$ on the vertices by taking the transitive closure of the union of all these relations.

-A map between simplicial sets $f\colon X \rightarrow Y$ is sent to a map $Ff\colon FX \rightarrow FY$ which takes a vertex $[a] \in (X/\sim)_0$ to $[f(a)]$. \end{definition} \begin{remark} The image of $F$ is antisymmetric, and hence a valid partial order: each simplex of $FX$ corresponds to a unique simplex of $X$ with distinct vertices in $(X/\sim)_0$.
+A map between simplicial sets $f\colon X \rightarrow Y$ is sent to a map $Ff\colon FX \rightarrow FY$ which takes a vertex $[a] \in (X/\sim)_0$ to $[f(a)]$. \end{definition} \begin{example} We give an example of the construction of $FX$ for a simplicial set $X \in \sSetBC$.
+Suppose that $X$ is the simplicial set in $\sSetBC$ consisting of 6 0-simplices, 7 nondegenerate 1-simplices, and 1 nondegenerate 2-simplex as depicted in the following image:

+The quotient $X/\sim$ is given by collapsing the left loop of 4 1-simplices to a point, which would cause a face of the 2-simplex, and hence the 2-simplex itself to become degenerate (since we are in $\sSetBC$).
+The result is that $X/\sim$ is the simplicial set given by 3 0-simplices $\{a, b, c\}$ and nondegenerate 1-simplices $a \to b$ and $ b \to c$.
+Then the ordered simplicial complex $FX$ obtained by taking these vertices, simplices, and order relations generated by the order relations on the simplices of $X/\sim$ is the vertex set $\{a, b, c\}$, simplices $\{(a), (b), (c), (a,b), (b,c)\}$, and order relation $a < b <c$. \end{example}

+\begin{remark} The image of $F$ is antisymmetric, and hence a valid partial order: each simplex of $FX$ corresponds to a unique simplex of $X$ with distinct vertices in $(X/\sim)_0$.
 Equivalently, each simplex of $FX$ corresponds to the unique simplex of $(X/\sim)$ with the same distinct vertex representatives.
 Since there are no loops in the 1-skeleta of $(X/\sim)$, there are no opposing relations formed by passing to the transitive closure; hence, the resulting relation is antisymmetric and thus a partial order.

 Furthermore, we would like to think of $X/\sim$ as the ``largest" simplicial set in $\sSetBC$ obtained by identifying vertices of $X$ in which the transitive closure of the order relations on simplices is a partial order.
 Indeed, any other quotient of $X$ obtained by identifying vertices, whose transitive closure is a partial order, factors through $X \rightarrow X/\sim$.